gokulsai9/gokulsai9/README.md

-**#Gokul Sai Kumar Reddy Alla – Data Analyst Portfolio**
+<h1 align="center">Gokul Sai Kumar Reddy Alla – Data Analyst Portfolio</h1>

-About
+<h2>About Me</h2>

 Hi, I'm Gokul!
-I am a Data Analyst with hands-on experience in SQL, Power BI, Tableau, Excel, Python, and machine learning.
+I am a Data Analyst with hands-on experience in **SQL, Power BI, Tableau, Excel, Python, and machine learning**.
 I specialize in data cleaning, modeling, KPI reporting, dashboard development, and transforming complex datasets into understandable, actionable insights.

 I have a strong technical background supported by an MSc in Computer Science and practical experience as a Junior Data Analyst Intern at Fortray Global Services LTD (London).
 During this role, I worked with datasets exceeding 1 million records, automated SQL processes, delivered 10+ dashboards, and improved operational efficiency by 20–40% through data-driven analysis.
 My work directly contributed to strategic planning and a 15% revenue increase within the organization.